lightning-goats/lightning_goats_V2/CyberHerdExplanation.md

 - GM!
 - The CyberHerd resets every day
-- You must rejoin each day by reposting and zapping the new daily note
+- You must rejoin each day by reposting or zapping the new daily note
-- Retards who zap the wrong note can't get in
+- Retards who zap or repost the wrong note can't get in.
+Only the #cyberHerd tagged not for the current day will work
 - All accumulated sats are distributed to herd members only when the feeder is triggered
 - Your Lightning address must be functional to receive your share, obviously
 - Join the CyberHerd daily to maximize your earnings and help support the ⚡Lightning Goats⚡!
 - There may be bugs.
 There will definitely be bugs.
-There's only one guy coding this for fun
+There's only one guy coding this as a hobby for fun

 ⚡ CYBERHERD ⚡